wenfenga/HelloGithub/readme.txt

-This is a test txt
+This is a test txt.
+Git is a distributed version control system.
+Git is free software.